berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 ![A11](https://i.imgur.com/FPEQrTa.png)

-"It's not like a hacker can do anything with a hash" - sounds like an invitation to me!
+*"It's not like a hacker can do anything with a hash"*  sounds like an invitation to me!

 ## 3. Making Use of Password Hashes